Bl4ky113/Coursera_php_db_apps/notes.md

 Can be accessed by using $\_COOKIE, another global key-array, but you can set them by using: setcookie('name', 'value');

-Now we can use sessions, that are a more secure way of storing data for a user, in a 'session' like after login in or generally information that we shouldn't let have the user have it for security propourses.
+Now we can use sessions, that are a more secure way of storing data for a user, in a 'session' like after login in or generaly information that we shouldn't let have the user have it for security propourses.
 Theese tend to be way smaller than cookies, mainly because they can affect a lot of the performance.
 To use them we use another global key-array $\_SESSION, but we can set keys without a function, but we have to start each time the session and destroy it once it's over with: